Habsburg Spain: Philip II (1558–1598)

 France formed the cornerstone of Spanish foreign policy.
-For 30 years after Cateau-Cambresis, it was engulfed in civil wars.
-After 1590, the Spanish intervened directly in France, winning battles, but failing to prevent Henry of Navarre from becoming king as Henry IV.
-To Spain's dismay, Pope Clement VIII accepted Henry back into the Catholic Church.
+For 30 years after Cateau-Cambrésis, it was engulfed in civil war.
+After 1590, the Spanish intervened directly in France on the side of the Catholic League, winning battles, but failing to prevent Henry of Navarre from becoming king as Henry IV.
+To Spain's dismay, Pope Clement VIII accepted Henry into the Catholic Church.

 To keep the Netherlands under control required an extensive occupation force, and Spain was still financially strapped since the 1576 bankruptcy.
-In 1584, William the Silent was assassinated by a Catholic, and the death of the popular Dutch resistance leader was expected to bring an end to the war; it did not.
-In 1586, Queen Elizabeth I of England, supported the Protestant cause in the Netherlands and France, and Sir Francis Drake launched attacks against Spanish merchants in the Caribbean and the Pacific Ocean, along with a particularly aggressive attack on the port of Cádiz.
+In 1584, William the Silent was assassinated by a Catholic, and the death of the popular Dutch resistance leader was expected to bring an end to the war.
+However it did not happen.
+In 1586, Queen Elizabeth I of England, supported the Protestant cause in the Netherlands and France.
+Sir Francis Drake launched attacks against Spanish merchants in the Caribbean and the Pacific Ocean, along with a particularly aggressive attack on the port of Cádiz.
 Philip sent the Spanish Armada to attack England.
-Numbering 130 ships and 30,000 men, it was led by the Duke of Medina-Sidona.
-The Armada's goal was to ferry Spanish troops from the Netherlands to invade England.
+Numbering 130 ships and 30,000 men, it was led by Alonso de Guzmán y Sotomayor, 7th Duke of Medina Sidonia.
+The Armada's goal was to ferry the Army of Flanders from the Netherlands to invade England.
 After three days of fighting with the English fleet, the Armada withdrew and was forced to make the journey around the coast of Scotland and Ireland, many ships being wrecked by storms.

 Spain had invested itself in the religious warfare in France after Henry II's death.
-In 1589, Henry III, the last of the Valois lineage, died at the walls of Paris.
-His successor, Henry IV of France, the first Bourbon king of France, was a man of great ability, winning key victories against the Catholic League at Arques (1589) and Ivry (1590).
-Committed to stopping Henry from becoming King of France, the Spanish divided their army in the Netherlands and invaded France in 1590.
+In 1589, Henry III, the last of the House of Valois, died at the walls of Paris.
+His successor, Henry IV, the first king from the House of Bourbon, was a man of great ability, winning key victories against the Catholic League at Arques (1589) and Ivry (1590).
+Committed to stopping Henry from becoming king of France, the Spanish divided their army in the Netherlands and invaded France in 1590.